MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-JournalRuleCollection.md

 # Import-JournalRuleCollection

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Import-JournalRuleCollection cmdlet to import journal rules exported to an XML file, including legacy journal rules exported from Microsoft Exchange Server 2007 to an Exchange Server 2010 organization.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Import-JournalRuleCollection cmdlet to import journal rules from an XML file.
 You can import a journal rule collection you previously exported as a backup, or import rules you exported from an older version of Exchange.